 - competitors and others

-US GAAP requires that when financial statements are distributed outside of the corporation they must include all five of the following annual financial statements (including the notes to the financial statements):
+US GAAP requires that when the annual financial statements are distributed outside of the corporation they must include all five of the following financial statements (including the notes to the financial statements):

 - Income statement

 - Statement of comprehensive income